uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/10/index.md

 where users complain about installing drivers, codecs, and other stuff that requires at least some technical know-how to fix/install/debug them.
 So much for an out-of-the-box experience.

 Hence, I am not going to say it's fully normie friendly but there is evidence of progress.
+This is my honest opinion that desktop Linux requires a lot of patience and workarounds just to make it work sometimes.

+For instance, I have to install the flatpak software for my girlfriend since it's the fastest way to get codecs built-in to the software e.g. Firefox.
+My girlfriend is not a developer nor a programmer nor a tech enthusiast.
+Thus, I have to make her openSUSE installation as sane for her as much as possible.

 # FYI